PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Test automation, monitoring, alerting

-- Refine operational procedures
+- Refine operational procedures and runbooks

 Deliverable: Operational protocol abstraction in staging, ready for production